ddlr/WishBot/README.md

 ====
 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)
 ====
 **Disclaimer**: Like Mei’s Wishbot Core on which this was based, no support will currently be given for this code.
+Also, things will break.
+A lot.